dan-holmes/CV/README.md

 ### Durham University
 *September 2012 to June 2015*

-Studied Mathematics with Computer Science achieving a 2:1 grade.
+Studied Mathematics with Computer Science attaining a 2:1 grade.

 Achieved a first in all Computer Science modules including: